Installation instructions for glue joint products

 Timing and planning of installation

 Wood flooring should be installed after all other construction work is completed.
-Due to dark yellowing, the floor must not be covered for more than few hours.
+Due to dark yellowing, the floor must not be covered for more than 1 week.
 In addition, you must ensure that damp materials (such as filler material) have dried sufficiently and that the conditions in the room are optimal for installing the parquet.
 Note!
-The parquet can only be covered for few days, max 1 week, due to possibility of dark yellowing.
+The parquet can only be covered max.
+1 week, due to possibility of dark yellowing.
 A longer time period may expose the parquet to possible color changes, especially in lighter colors.

 Wood flooring expands and shrinks less lengthwise than widthwise, thus we recommend installing the floor parallel to the longest wall in the room.
 In narrow spaces and corridors, when the installation must be completed crossways, an expansion joint of at least 10 mm must be left every 6 meters, so that the floor can expand and shrink widthwise.
 At the same time, it must be ensured that at least every third row of floorboards is laid using extended boards.
 In other cases, it is recommended to lay the parquet in the line of light.
 If the subfloor is an old board floor, the parquet boards are to be installed crosswise to it.
 When installing flooring equipped with the WiseLoc lock system, it is easiest to start near the wall that has the most doorways in the room.
 If there are doors on either end of the room, start the installation near one of those walls.